 Introduction

 Welcome to the ‘Algorithmic fairness’ vignette of the jfa package.
-This page provides a comprehensive example of how to use the model_fairness() function in the package.
+This page provides a comprehensive example of how to use the model_fairness() and the fairness_selection() functions in the package.

 Function: model_fairness()